RayEscBSU/CS354ia2/README.md

        target language is C.

               TODO:
-                     - Finish documenting provided source code in Scanner.java
-                     - Extend the scanner to support source-code comments, design our own form of comments
+                     A - Finish documenting provided source code in Scanner.java B - Extend the scanner to support source-code comments, design our own form of comments
-                     - Change the Environment object to translate each command line argument as exactly one assignment statement
-                     - Add a prefix unary mins operator
-                     - Change the translator to support double values instead of integer values
+                     C - Change the Environment object to translate each command line argument as exactly one assignment statement D - Add a prefix unary mins operator E- Change the translator to support double values instead of integer values

-              Impelement fucntions
-                     private void initComments(Set<String> s) -
+              What I did
+                     A - Finished document all functions for all files included B - Extended the the scanner to accept comment lines that start with "#", comment lines are completly skipped C - Created a HashMap to store var and val values D - Added a unary variable to my grammer that allows '-' E - Change all functions from "int" to "double",  added "." do the digits set

 FILES
        tst - test directory
-              test-minus    - stores test files that test minus opperations test-plus     - stores test files that test plus opperations test-tw0      - stores test files that test two mathematical opperations.
+              test-minus    - stores test files that test minus operations test-plus     - stores test files that test plus operations test-tw0      - stores test files that test two mathematical operations.
 May re-use variables calculated
                               in the first test
               run - used to run test
        IA1 - contains source files